 5G will help to fix the bandwidth problems.
 Right now, various devices can be connected to 4G and 3G networks, which don’t have the technology to cope well or effectively.
 5G will handle the current devices and new technologies like digital cars and other home connected items.

-5G is still a new floating buzz word.
+5G fifth generation is still a new floating buzz word.
 Here are some great additional articles that explain 5G well:

 The next question to answer would be, which carrier will have the fastest, most vast and reliable 5G network options?
 AT&T, Verizon, T-Mobile and Sprint are four of the major carriers in the US that have solid plans to introduce their mobile 5G networks by end of 2019.
 It’s like the race to the moon all over again folks.